Interstellar travel: Wormholes

 Wormholes are conjectural distortions in spacetime that theorists postulate could connect two arbitrary points in the universe, across an Einstein–Rosen Bridge.
 It is not known whether wormholes are possible in practice.
 Although there are solutions to the Einstein equation of general relativity that allow for wormholes, all of the currently known solutions involve some assumption, for example the existence of negative mass, which may be unphysical.
 However, Cramer et al. argue that such wormholes might have been created in the early universe, stabilized by cosmic strings.
 The general theory of wormholes is discussed by Visser in the book Lorentzian Wormholes.

 Designs and studies

 Project Hyperion

 Project Hyperion has looked into various feasibility issues of crewed interstellar travel.
+Notable results of the project include an assessment of world ship system architectures and adequate population size.
 Its members continue to publish on crewed interstellar travel in collaboration with the Initiative for Interstellar Studies.

 Enzmann starship

 The Enzmann starship, as detailed by G. Harry Stine in the October 1973 issue of Analog, was a design for a future starship, based on the ideas of Robert Duncan-Enzmann.
 The spacecraft itself as proposed used a 12,000,000 ton ball of frozen deuterium to power 12–24 thermonuclear pulse propulsion units.
 Twice as long as the Empire State Building is tall and assembled in-orbit, the spacecraft was part of a larger project preceded by interstellar probes and telescopic observation of target star systems.